-A key element of our strategy is to expand applications of ATYR1923 to additional immune-mediated diseases and leverage our discovery engine to identify the therapeutic potential of NRP2 biology and extracellular proteins derived from tRNA synthetases to help identify or discover additional product candidates.
+A key element of our strategy is to expand applications of ATYR1923 to additional immune-mediated diseases, advance the development of ATYR2810 for cancer indications and leverage our discovery engine to identify the therapeutic potential of NRP2 biology and extracellular proteins derived from tRNA synthetases to help identify or discover additional product candidates.
 A significant portion of the research that we are conducting involves new compounds and drug discovery methods, including our proprietary technology.
 Our drug discovery activities using our proprietary technology may not be successful in identifying product candidates that are useful in treating diseases.
 Our research programs may initially show promise in identifying potential product candidates, yet fail to yield product candidates for clinical development for a number of reasons, including: